sassoftware/esp-kubernetes/README.md

 #### Querying the Metering Server
 **Note** You cannot access the metering server through a web browser.

-Suppose that the ingress domain root is `sas.com`, and the namespace is `esp`.
+Suppose that the Ingress domain root is `sas.com`, and the namespace is `esp`.

 After deployment, you can perform a simple query of the metering server deployed in an **open** environment as follows:
 ```